 Puppies!
 Those little bundles of fluff and teeth that happily pee on your carpet and pounce on the cat.
+Little did you know they can also suffer from puppy anxiety, until it happens to you.

 I’m sure you’ve pictured yourself getting endless cuddles, enjoying playful romps in the park, and having a loyal companion to share your adventures with.